gabbaborjaa/gvsu-cis350-text_editors/docs/proposal-template.md

 # Anticipated Problems

 (Describe any problems you foresee that you will need to overcome)

+- Problems in implementing the GUI
+- Possible issues with tracking version control.

 Remember this is a living document is expected to be changed as you make progress on your project.